mohidex/link-finder/README.md

 ## *Parameters*
 - `url (str)` -  Root url of a website where the crawling process will be start.
 - `depth (int)` - The maximum depth that will be allowed to crawl for any site.
-If not set or set `0` it will crawl all the availeble links.
-Defaults to `0`
+If not set it will crawl all the availeble links.
+Defaults to `1000`
 - `user_agent (str)` - User-Agent to use when crawling.
 Defaults to `python-requests/2.25.0`
 - `timeout (int)` - Waiting time for getting response.
 Defaults to `None`
 - `proxies (dict)` - Object containing proxies for 'http' and 'https'.
 Defaults to `None`